JKAnderson/LtxParser/README.md

 string Name
 + The section name it was loaded from.

+int Count
++ The number of fields in this section.

 bool ContainsField(string field)
 + Returns true if the field exists in this section.